-It is a legal requirement that all passengers should wear seat belts and it is the responsibility of the staff member who is driving the vehicle to ensure that this requirement is met.
+It is a legal requirement that all passengers wear seatbelts and it is the responsibility of the staff member who is driving the vehicle to ensure that this requirement is met.
 Staff and volunteers should also be aware of current legislation and adhere to the use of appropriately fitted car seats for younger children.
-Where adults transport children in a vehicle which requires a specialist license/insurance, e.g. PCV or LGV, staff should ensure that they have an appropriate licence and insurance to drive such a vehicle.